Foxconn in talks to buy stake in Malaysia's DNeX -report

 While Apple is Foxconn's largest customer, the electronics manufacturer has been looking at other areas for growth, including in electric vehicles (EVs).

-Last week, it signed a non-binding memorandum of understanding with carmaker Stellantis to form a joint venture to supply in-car and connected-car technologies across the auto industry.
+Last week, it signed a non-binding memorandum of understanding with carmaker Stellantis (STLA.MI) to form a joint venture to supply in-car and connected-car technologies across the auto industry. read more

 Shares in DNeX, a trade facilitation and oil & gas service provider, rose as much as 13.6% on Thursday.